A Dancer Dies Twice®

 No one was using the unknown saying 'a dancer dies twice' in any format whatsoever, & I do mean no one, not even in any online articles.

-There was no magazine article using 'A Dancer Dies Twice' as a headline in 2015, & all my Google searches came up 'empty spaces' of 'no searches found' for 'A Dancer Dies Twice'
+There was NO online magazine, newspaper, blog, NO articles, & NO writer, using 'A Dancer Dies Twice' as a headline or title in 2015, & all my Google searches came up 'empty spaces' of 'no searches found' for 'A Dancer Dies Twice'

 It was an unused title!